joansola/slamtb/README.txt

         git checkout master

-B. In the Matlab prompt:
+B. In the Matlab command window:

 1. Go to the toolbox